Object Solver Constraint¶

 Select a tracked object to receive transform data from.

-Select the camera to which the motion is parented to (if active empty scene camera is used).
+Select the camera to which the motion is parented to (if left empty the active scene camera is used).

 - Set Inverse